 - 5.14.1 Incendiary Devices: No student shall possess, light, and/or discharge smoke bombs, stink bombs, fireworks, cigarette lighters, matches, or similar devices.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.
-(See sections 4.1 4.3, 4.4). - 5.14.2 Arson: No student shall use fire, explosive, or the equivalent thereof, to damage or knowingly cause, aid, abet, advise, encourage, damage to school building, school property, school structure, or vehicle on school grounds.
+(See sections 4.1 4.3, 4.4). - 5.14.2 Arson: No student shall use fire, explosive, or the equivalent thereof, to damage or knowingly cause, aid, abet, advise, attempt or encourage damage to school building, school property, school structure, or vehicle on school grounds.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 4.3, 4.4). - 5.15 OFF-CAMPUS OFFENSES: Off-campus misconduct for which a student may be disciplined includes, but is not limited to, any off-campus conduct which could result in the student being criminally charged with a felony, or felonious conduct for which a student has been arrested, criminally charged/indicted, adjudicated to have committed, or convicted; AND conduct which makes the student's continued presence at school a potential danger to persons or property at the school or which disrupts the educational process.
+(See sections 4.2 - 4.3, 4.4).

+- 5.15 Off-Campus Offenses: Off-campus misconduct for which a student may be disciplined includes, but is not limited to, any off-campus conduct which could result in the student being criminally charged with a felony, or felonious conduct for which a student has been arrested, criminally charged/indicted, adjudicated to have committed, or convicted; AND conduct which makes the student's continued presence at school a potential danger to persons or property at the school or which disrupts the educational process.
 Contact Safety and Security and the Associate Superintendent.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 4.3, 4.4). - 5.16 OVER-THE-COUNTER MEDICATION: Possession of all over-the-counter medication on school property must be in compliance with Policy JGCD.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense.
-(See sections 4.1 4.2, 4.4). - 5.16.1 Distributing/Selling: A student is prohibited from selling, distributing, or possessing with intent to distribute any over-the-counter medication.
-Over the counter medications specifically include, but are not limited to, nicotine replacement therapies such as nicotine gum and candy, nicotine lozenges, nicotine patches, nicotine inhalers, nicotine nasal sprays and the like.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 2-3 disciplinary responses for this offense.
-(See sections 4.2 4.3, 4.4). - 5.17 PARTIES TO THE OFFENSE: No student shall urge, encourage, counsel, further, promote, assist, cause, advise, procure, or abet any other student(s) to violate any section or paragraph of this Code of Conduct.
+(See sections 4.2 4.3, 4.4). - 5.17 Parties To The Offense: No student shall urge, encourage, counsel, further, promote, assist, cause, advise, procure, or abet any other student(s) to violate any section or paragraph of this Code of Conduct.
 Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.
 (See sections 4.1 4.3, 4.4).